-Amadea is part of our communications team and Project Manager of Socks Talk Politics.
+Amadea is part of our communications team and Project Manager.
 “It used to bother me that I always had to explain to others what exactly my job is.
 Now I know: it just means that you are doing something completely new.”, she says.

 What is your background, your professional journey, and what sparked your interest in currently working to support political innovation?